Check Out This Delicious Mango Margarita Cupcake Recipe!

 7a.
 If you’re going to use fresh mangoes, very carefully peel your mango using a small paring knife, dice the mangoes very finely.
 (This should yield about a cup)

-8. Fold mangoes into batter.
+8. Fold mangoes into the batter.

 9. Fill cupcake liners a little over ½ full and bake for 20-25 minutes – cupcakes are very fluffy so test with a toothpick.

-10. Let cool a few minutes in pan before transferring to wire racks. ( I don’t own any wire racks so I usually just sit them out on the counter or something until they cool.
+10. Let cool a few minutes in the pan before transferring to wire racks. ( I don’t own any wire racks so I usually just set them out on the counter or something until they cool.
 People have been enjoying perfectly good cupcakes without wire racks for years.
 Don’t be afraid to improvise.)

 - 2 cups whipped cream